ADVANCED LIGHTING NINJA

 LIGHT STANDS, SOFT BOXES AND MORE

 What is a studio without light stands? 🙄 Every studio needs light stands, brackets, and umbrella softboxes.
 But as to which type of softbox should you get?
 There are all sorts of shapes and sizes, it really depends on your shooting style.
 For the starters, I will recommend an 80cm octagon with grid plus smaller beehive softbox

-There are many optional gear, but color gels will add much needed drama to your shots, and a reflector can be useful in many ways.
+There is much optional gear, but color gels will add much-needed drama to your shots, and a reflector can be useful in many ways.
 Backdrops are kind of not-really-required.
 If you have a nice place to shoot at, you can forget the backdrop… or you can just paint different sides of the walls in different colors.

 4 POINT LIGHTING